INNOVATIVE CASES

 LOCATION: Tokyo, Japan

 COLORS is a private company that provides a variety of caregiving services for older adults, people with disabilities, and others.
-Recognizing the issues facing caregivers in managing traditional wheelchairs, they began to develop a new design for a wheelchair that would be easier to use, regardless of the terrain, while still being
+Recognizing the issues facing caregivers in managing traditional wheelchairs, they began to develop a new design for a wheelchair that would be easier to use, regardless of the terrain, while still being light in weight and simple to operate.

 KEYWORDS: Caregiving, Medical/health services